The Waste of Parts Rulepop

 Aft Gun (9) & Fore Gun (12)

-A Crew Member here may spend an Action to fire the room’s Gun, making an attack against an Enemy in The Wastes equal to the Gun’s attack level (By default, 3).
+A Crew Member here may spend an action to fire the room's gun, making an attack against an Enemy in The Wastes equal to the gun's Attack Stat (3 by default).

 Health